saitejesh-cyber/trust-before-intelligence-book/manuscript/16_glossary.md

 - **ML:** Machine Learning — A subset of artificial intelligence where systems learn patterns from data rather than being explicitly programmed.

 - **MLOps:** Machine Learning Operations — Practices for deploying, monitoring, and maintaining machine learning models in production environments.

+- **NIST:** National Institute of Standards and Technology — U.S. federal agency that develops technology standards and guidelines, including cybersecurity frameworks and ABAC specifications (SP 800-162).

+- **OPA:** Open Policy Agent — An open-source policy engine that enables unified, context-aware policy enforcement across the stack, commonly used for ABAC implementation.

 - **RAG:** Retrieval-Augmented Generation — An AI architecture that combines information retrieval with text generation, grounding LLM responses in retrieved enterprise data to reduce hallucinations.